 The saturation of the buffer in deposition hole 6 was affected by the quick increase in pressure when the drainage of the tunnel was closed, indicated by both RH sensors and total pressure sensors.
 The total pressure was also affected when the power was switched off again at the beginning of September 2005.
 The drop in total pressure was very large and rapid and the pressure started to increase before the power to the canister was switched on again.
-When the power was switched on pressure increased very fast to the same level as before the power was switched off.
-The third time when the power to the canister was switched off in October 2007 caused also a drop in the measured total pressure and then a quick increase in pressure when it was switched on again.
-This course of events is indicating that the change in total pressure is an affect of the changes in water volume in the bentonite caused by variation in temperature.
+When the power was switched on the pressure increased very fast to the same level as before the power was switched off.
+This course of events is indicating that the change in total pressure is an effect of the changes in water volume in the bentonite caused by variation in temperature.

-The temperature in the buffer for deposition hole 6 is plotted as function of the radial distance from the center of the deposition hole at mid height of the canister in Figure 7-4 at November 15, 2004 which was before the high pore pressure in the tunnel was observed.
+The temperature in the buffer for deposition hole 6 is plotted as function of the radial distance from the centre of the deposition hole at mid height of the canister in Figure 7-5 at November 15, 2004 which was before the high pore pressure in the tunnel was observed.
 Compared to the corresponding plots for deposition hole 5 these plots indicate a drop in temperature between the surface of the canister and the buffer (inner diameter of the ring).
 The temperature on the canister surface measured with the optical system is also rather high compared to measurements made on canister 1.
 The measurements indicate that the initial slot between the buffer and the canister of about 10 mm was still open when the drainage was closed.
-The temperature on the surface of the canister of the canister the drainage was opened again shows that the temperature on the surface of the canister of the canister dropped with about 10 $^{\circ}$ C, see Figure 7-5.
+Corresponding plot of the temperature some time after the drainage was opened again shows that the temperature on the surface of the canister and the surface of the canister has dropped with about 10 °C, see Figure 7-6.

-The temperature gradient over the inner slot is shown in Figure 7-6 as function of time.
+The temperature gradient over the inner slot is shown in Figure 7-7 as function of time.
 The shaded parts of the plot represents the time when the power to the canister was switched off.
-The plot shows that both the temperatures and the temperature gradient were affected very much by the closing/opening of the drainage.
-This is indicating, at the closing of the tunnel drainage that the inner slot vanished when water entered it.
+The plot shows that both the temperatures and the temperature gradient were affected very much by the closing/opening of the drainage which is indicating that the inner slot was closed when water entered the slot.
 The temperatures and the gradient were also affected when the power to the canister was switched off for the second time.
 Both the temperatures and the gradient have reached the same levels as before the power was switched off the second time.
+The measured temperatures in the buffer were also affected by the two reduction of the power to the canister with about 200 W and 300 W due to problems with the installed heaters.
+Many of the sensors installed close to the canister surface have recently stopped giving reliable values and the temperature on the canister and the gradient over the inner part of the buffer are thus less accurate.